nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Upon success:**

+On the left, `My Musicians` panel will correctly display all musicians in the band, without the deleted musician.
+On the right, `My Bands` panel will display the band of interest.

-Assume we want to remove musician John Doe from band TheoryX.
+For example, we want to remove John Doe from band TheoryX.
-* Before: check the band members in TheoryX with `findb TheoryX`
+* Before: First double-check the band members in TheoryX with `findb TheoryX`.
   ![findb_after.png](images%2Fband-features%2Ffindb.png)

 * After: Remove John Doe at position 1 with `removem m/1 b/1`.
 You will see a message indicating successful removal of the musician from the band like below:
   ![removem_after.png](images%2Fband-features%2Fremovem_after.png)